Zagreb Cathedral: Cathedral characteristics

 Blessed Alojzije Stepinac (1898 - 1960), archbishop of the Zagreb Archdiocese from 1937 until his death in 1960.
-Pope Pius XII declared him a Cardinal(29 November 1952), and Pope John Paul II blessed him (in 1998 in the Croatian shrine of Our Lady of Bistrica).
+Pope Pius XII declared him a Cardinal (29 November 1952), and Pope John Paul II blessed him (in 1998 in the Croatian shrine of Our Lady of Bistrica).
 The cathedral contains a relief of Cardinal Aloysius Stepinac with Christ done by the Croatian sculptor Ivan Meštrović.

 The cathedral was depicted on the reverse of the Croatian 1000 kuna banknote issued in 1993.

 Renovations on the cathedral's towers began in 1990, and have not been completely free of scaffolding for over three decades.

-When facing the portal, the building is 46 meters wide and 104 and 105 meters high, respectively.

 20th and 21st century

 Popes in Cathedral

 In 1994, Pope John Paul II visited Zagreb Cathedral, during his first visit to the Republic of Croatia on the 900th anniversary of the founding of the Zagreb Diocese.
 "Today I am here, in Croatian land, as a bare-handed pilgrim of the Gospel of Christ, which is a message of love, harmony and peace" said Pope John Paul II, who in the 1990s was one of the key figures for Croatia's international recognition.
 During his visit to the cathedral, he prayed at the grave of Cardinal Alojzije Stepinac, whom he said was "the brightest figure and true man of the Church" and in 1998 he declared him blessed of the Catholic Church.

 The cathedral was also visited by Pope Benedict XVI on 5 June 2011 where he celebrated Sunday Vespers and prayed before the tomb of Blessed Aloysius Stepinac.